adamsilver/fdpb/01-a-registration-form.md

 </div>
 ```

 It uses the `aria-describedby` attribute to connect the hint to the field by referencing its `id`.
-Whilst this has visual and audibe parity with a label, this solution is not the same.
-Crucially, the first rule of ARIA is *Don't use ARIA*.
+Whilst this has visual and audible parity with a standard label, this solution is not the same.
+The first rule of ARIA is *Don't use ARIA*.
 The specification states:

 > If you can use a native HTML element or attribute with the semantics and behaviour you require already built in, instead of re-purposing an element and adding an ARIA role, state or property to make it accessible, then do so.

 This is not a merely an academic endeavour.
-A `<label>`, in this case, gives users a better experience with less effort, because it has broader support and a larger hit area.
+A `<label>`, in this case, gives users a better experience with less effort because it has broader support and a larger hit area to boot.

 ## Float labels

 Float labels are a bit of a hybrid between a label and a placeholder.
-The label is placed inside the field, and then when the user starts typing, the label floats above the field, hence the name.
-Designers like this approach because supposedly they reduce the height of the form and therefore make the forms easier to scan.
-There is also the added bonus that the animation is fancy.
+The label is placed inside the field with CSS and Javascript, and then when the user starts typing, the label floats above the field, hence the name.
+Designers like this approach because they reduce the height of the form and therefore make forms quicker to scan.
+Some designers like them due to the fancy-pants animation.

 ![Float label](.)